-Circumstances in which we may consider engaging an agent include:
+We may consider engaging an agent when:

-- if we are unable to appear at Court for you on a particular date due to prior commitments; or
+- we are unable to appear at Court for you on a particular date due to prior commitments; or

-- where the agent’s offices are located closer to the Court Registry in which your case is being heard than our premises and we consider that it would be more cost effective for the agent to appear (taking into account the cost of travel to and from the Court).
+- the agent’s offices are located closer to the Court Registry in which your case is being heard than our premises and we consider that it would be more cost effective for the agent to appear (taking into account the cost of travel to and from the Court).